 Famous for her lavish spending while first lady.
 At the time of her husband's ouster from office, she left over 1,000 pairs of shoes and more than 800 purses behind when fleeing to Hawaii.

 1954 - Imelda marries Ferdinand Marcos 11 days after meeting him.

-December 30, 1965 - Marcos becomes First Lady of the Philippines at her husband's presidential inauguration.
+December 30, 1965 - Becomes first lady of the Philippines at her husband's presidential inauguration.

 September 21, 1972 - President Marcos signs a martial law decree, which he publicly declares two days later.